K’ómoks Treaty Negotiations

 About modern treaties

 Modern treaties outline the First Nation’s responsibilities and jurisdictions over treaty lands, such as ownership, access, governance, taxation and environmental management.
 Treaties empower First Nations to step out of the Indian Act’s legislative control.
 As living agreements, these treaties do not freeze rights in time.
-Rather, they are foundations from which First Nations can build partnerships, expand economic development and support their community’s social well-being.
+Rather, they are stable and positive foundations from which First Nations can build partnerships, expand economic development and support their community’s social well-being.

 Examples of benefits that have come from modern treaties include: